frederic-perez/AmE-dictionary/data/idioms.md

 __have a mountain to climb__ :two: To have an extremely difficult, seemingly impossible task at hand. _After losing Ohio to his opponent, the president now has a mountain to climb if he wants to hold on to his job._
 __have a nodding acquaintance (with someone or something)__ To have a slight or precursory knowledge of someone or something. _Ruth and I had only a nodding acquaintance before going to the party, but once we got talking, it was like we’d been friends our whole lives._
 __have a point (there)__ _He’s got a point._
-__have a say (in something)__ :two: To have an active and participatory role in making or influencing a decision about something. _He has a say in the matter._
+__have a say (in something)__ :three: To have an active and participatory role in making or influencing a decision about something. _He has a say in the matter._
 __have a screw loose__
 __have a sneaking suspicion__ To have a slight but persistent premonition or intuition (about something).
 __have a thing for (someone)__ To have a romantic infatuation with someone, especially unbeknownst to that person.